 What is Slow Fashion?

-Is slow fashion more sustainable than fast?
+Is slow fashion more sustainable than fast fashion?

 Slow fashion promotes a slower, steady and more sustainable approach as it is hand-made with sustainable raw materials like lotus, banana, orange fiber and promotes the use of vintage or second hand clothes, upcycling old clothing materials.
 It decreases carbon footprint and takes care of the 3Ps of sustainability- People, planet and profit.

-Comparing the benefits
+Comparing the benefits of slow fashion and fast fashion

 - Slow fashion reduces the consumption of resources and the amount of wasteland people can wear for a long time because they are made up of durable materials but is not cost efficient.